AutoML: A Survey of the State-of-the-Art: Data Preparation

-Another novel technique for derive synthetic data is \textit{Generative Adversarial Networks} (GANs) \cite{goodfellow2014generative}, which can be used to generate images \cite{goodfellow2014generative,oh2018learning,rendergan,gan_aug}, tabular \cite{table_gan, tabular_gan} and text \cite{text_gan_no_RL} data.
-Figure \ref{fig:GAN} shows some human face images, which are generated by GAN in the work of Karras et al. \cite{karras2018style}.
-Oh and Jaroensri et al. \cite{oh2018learning} build a synthetic dataset, which captures small motion for video-motion magnification.
-Bowles et al. \cite{gan_aug} demonstrate the feasibility of using GAN to generate medical images for brain segmentation tasks.
+Another novel technique for deriving synthetic data is \textit{Generative Adversarial Networks} (GANs) \cite{goodfellow2014generative}, which can be used to generate images \cite{goodfellow2014generative,oh2018learning,rendergan,gan_aug}, tabular \cite{table_gan, tabular_gan} and text \cite{text_gan_no_RL} data.
+Karras et al. \cite{karras2018style} applied GAN technique to generate realistic human face images.
+Oh and Jaroensri et al. \cite{oh2018learning} built a synthetic dataset, which captures small motion for video-motion magnification.
+Bowles et al. \cite{gan_aug} demonstrated the feasibility of using GAN to generate medical images for brain segmentation tasks.
 In the case of textual data, applying GAN to text has proved difficult because the commonly used method is to use reinforcement learning to update the gradient of the generator, but the text is discrete, and thus the gradient cannot propagate from discriminator to generator.
-To solve this problem, Donahue et al. \cite{text_gan_no_RL} use an autoencoder to encode sentences into a smooth sentence representation to remove the barrier of reinforcement learning.
-Park et al. \cite{table_gan} apply GAN to synthesize fake tables that are statistically similar to the original table but do not cause information leakage.
+To solve this problem, Donahue et al. \cite{text_gan_no_RL} used an autoencoder to encode sentences into a smooth sentence representation to remove the barrier of reinforcement learning.
+Park et al. \cite{table_gan} applied GAN to synthesize fake tables that are statistically similar to the original table but do not cause information leakage.
 Similarly, in \cite{tabular_gan}, GAN is applied to generate tabular data like medical or educational records.